-4. The Pause, hiatus, slowdown
+4. The Pause, Hiatus, Slowdown

-4.1 Return periods
+4.1 Return Periods

-We have used (fig. 5c) the multiproxies to estimate the probabilities of natural temperature changes over various time intervals.
-For the theoretical reasons discussed above, over the empirically reliable range of time intervals (up to 64 years, fig. 5c), these distributions turn out to be nearly scale invariant (independent of the interval), and we can extend the estimates to intervals of 125 years.
+We have used (Fig. 5c) the multiproxies to estimate the probabilities of natural macroweather temperature changes over various time intervals.
+For the theoretical reasons discussed above, over the empirically reliable range of time intervals (up to 64 years, Fig. 5c), these distributions turn out to be nearly scale invariant (their form is nearly independent of the interval), and we can extend the estimates to intervals of 125 years.
 As discussed earlier, the scaling is associated with power law probabilities.
-These were used to bound the extreme 3% of the distributions (eq.
-3): this takes into account the fact that the extreme changes occur much more frequently than the Gaussian distribution would allow.
-Finally, we can estimate the expected time interval between temperature changes of various magnitudes - their return periods (we ignore possible clustering of the extremes and estimate the return period as the inverse probabilities taken from fig. 5c).
-The return periods are shown in fig. 9 where we can see that the warming since 1880 is expected to occur naturally every 1000 to 20,000 years (if we use the traditional Gaussian - the red line - we find periods > 1 Myrs, the warming is nearly a five standard deviation event!).
-The possibility that 1880 just happened to be part of such a natural warming can thus be dismissed at the 0.1% level.
-Similarly, the post war cooling - the largest event in the record since 1880 - should occur every 100 - 150 years.
-As expected, such an event occurs somewhere in the record (it happens to start in 1944).
-We can also consider the natural cooling of about 0.3 °C since 1998 - needed to offset the anthropogenic warming over the period and account for the post 1998 flattening in fig. 8a.
+These were used to bound the extreme 3% of the distributions (Eq.
+(3)): this takes into account the fact that the extreme changes occur much more frequently than the Gaussian distribution would allow (the "black swans").
+Finally, we can estimate the expected time interval between temperature changes of various magnitudes - their return periods (we ignore possible clustering of the extremes and estimate the return period as the inverse probabilities taken from Fig. 5c).
+The return periods are shown in Fig. 9 where we can see that the warming since 1880 is expected to occur naturally every 1000 to 20,000 years (if we use the traditional Gaussian - the red line - we find periods > 1 Myrs, the warming is nearly a five standard deviation event!).
+The possibility that 1880 just happened to near the beginning of such a natural warming can thus be dismissed at the 0.1% level.
+Similarly, the post war cooling - the largest event in the record since 1880 - should occur every 100-150 years.
+As expected, such an event does occurs in the record (it happens to start in 1944).
+We can also consider the natural cooling of about 0.3 °C since 1998 - needed to offset the anthropogenic warming over the period and account for the post 1998 flattening in Fig. 8a.
 This "pause" or "hiatus" is much touted by climate skeptics as proof that the warming has stopped and is therefore not anthropogenic.
-However, from fig. 9, we see that such a cooling is expected to occur every 20 - 50 years, it is not so unusual.
-Yet it becomes quite probable when it is noticed that it immediately follows an equally strong warming "prepause" event from 1992-1992 (figs. 8a,b) so that the natural cooling since 1998 is no more than a return to the mean behaviour.
-Indeed, from fig. 7 we see that it was only in 2012 that the temperature finally went below its long term (anthropogenic) trend.
-Recently Karl et al. [2015] produced a temperature series with new ocean and other bias corrections.
-In this warmer series, the amplitude of the corresponding natural cooling is 0.09°C less than that shown in Figure 8b (i.e. about 0.2 instead of 0.3°C).
-Since the return period for this smaller natural cooling is only about 10 years (fig. 9), decadal trends cannot (and did not) detect any statistically significant pause at all and the authors pronounced the pause nonexistent.
+Although from Fig. 9 we see that such a cooling is expected to occur every 20-50 years, it is not so unusual.
+Yet it becomes quite probable when it is noticed that it immediately follows an equally strong warming "prepause" event from 1992-1992 (Figs 8a, b) so that the natural cooling since 1998 is no more than a return to the mean behaviour.
+Indeed, from Fig. 7 we see that it was only in 2012 that the temperature finally went below its long term (anthropogenic) trend.
+Recently Karl et